email@example.com or (310) 850-1718

 While at the Daily Journal, she also founded Behind the Wall, a literacy and journalism volunteer effort at Camp Gonzales in Calabasas, Calif.
 She worked with juvenile detainees to write monthly newspapers about their lives before incarceration and during their detention.

 Katrina is from Gibson City, a town of 3500 people in Central Illinois.
 She received her B.S.
-With honors in Economics from Illinois State University and her J.D from the University of Chicago Law School in 1986..
+With honors in Economics from Illinois State University and her J.D from the University of Chicago Law School in 1986.

-John, the Editor-in-Chief and Senior VP for Content, is an awarding-winning journalist with more than a dozen years of experience in print, new media and film covering complex matters related to the criminal and civil justice systems and more recently human rights and global justice issues.
-Prior to co-founding Lawdragon, where he oversees all online and magazine content, the Los Angeles Press Club named him a “Print Journalist of the Year Finalist” all three years between 2003 and 2005 for his coverage of high-profile national issues, such as the war on terror, the drug war, political corruption, corporate fraud, film and music piracy and disparities in criminal sentencing, among many others when he served as a staff writer for the Los Angeles Daily Journal.
-John also twice won the Los Angeles Press Club’s award for “Best Magazine Feature,” once for his coverage of a pro bono effort to overturn a murder sentence and once for his story on a major religious-discrimination dispute.
+Prior to joining Lawdragon, John was a reporter for the Los Angeles Daily Journal.
+The Los Angeles Press Club named him a “Print Journalist of the Year Finalist” all three years between 2003 and 2005 for his coverage of high-profile national issues, such as the war on terror, the drug war, political corruption, corporate fraud, film and music piracy and disparities in criminal sentencing, among many others.
+He also twice won the Los Angeles Press Club’s award for “Best Magazine Feature,” once for his coverage of a pro bono effort to overturn a murder sentence and once for his story on a major religious-discrimination dispute.
 The Press Club awarded him a “Best News Feature, Runner Up” distinction for his feature story on the legal-defense efforts on behalf of accused terrorists Zacarias Moussaoui and Yaser Hamdi.

-Michelle Fox is Lawdragon’s Web Services manager.
+Michelle Fox is Lawdragon’s Web Services administrator.
 She handles client services and assists with creation and positioning of client profiles, as well as other web-related services.
 She is also an administrative contact for the Lawdragon lists.
 She is a graduate of the University of Southern California and worked as litigation paralegal for several large Los Angeles law firms.